Starting a new business

 Chapter 8: Types of business structure

-Learn how the legal and tax structure of your business will affect how you operate.
-We break down some of the pros and cons of each business structure.
+Learn how your company’s legal and tax structure will affect how you operate.
+We examine the advantages and disadvantages of each business structure.

-When first thinking about how to start a business, not many people worry about structure.
-But your business structure can affect how you’re treated by the government and by the law.
-Here are some of the ins and outs.
+When it comes to thinking about how to establish a business, few people consider structure.
+However, the way you run your business can have an impact on how you’re treated by the government and the law.
+Here are a few of the details.

 Business structures and their effects